swiftlang/swift-java/Sources/SwiftJavaDocumentation/Documentation.docc/index.md

 ### Getting started

 **SwiftJava** provides Java and Swift interoperability with minimal overhead.
-It eliminates the complex, error-prone process of manually compiling Java classes to C headers for native access.
+It eliminates the complex, error-prone process such as manually compiling Java classes to C headers for native access.
 With SwiftJava, developers can achieve a flexible, safe, and high-performance connection between the two languages.

-#### Interoperability promotes
+**Interoperability promotes**
 - Incremental adoption of Swift
-- Reuse of libraries
+- Reuse of libraries across languages
+    - Access libraries with or without native APIs
+    - Implement performance-sensitive code in Swift
 - Support for ecosystem-specific build tools

-#### Tools
+**Tools**
 - Swift Package:
     - JavaKit (Java -> Swift)
 - Java Library: